Dcomforter/Dcomforters-Kitchen/README.md

 - **Menu Management:** Create, edit, and delete your menus with ease.
 - **User Management:** Create, edit, delete and add users to groups.
-- **User Authentication:** Securely sign up, log in, and manage your account.
 - **Menu Exploration:** Discover a variety of menus served by the restaurant.
 - **Table Reservation:** Reserve a table for you and your family, and enjoy special offers.